jannikhuels/ansible-web/README.md

 # ansible-web
-Simple web project to test how ansible works with a GitHub repository
+Simple web project to test how ansible works with a GitHub repository.